Female sterilization has traditionally been done with

-Women must use an alternate birth control method for three months after the procedure.
+Women must use an alternate birth control method for 3 months after the procedure.
 This will allow the scar tissue to grow.
-At the three-month point, the doctor checks to make sure that the device has been properly placed, and that the scar tissue has fully blocked the fallopian tubes.
+At the 3-month point, the doctor checks to make sure that the device has been properly placed, and that the scar tissue has fully blocked the fallopian tubes.
 This is done with an injection of dye into the uterus followed by an

 x-ray.
-If implantation was successful, alternate contraception can be discontinued.
+If implantation was successful, alternate contraception can be stopped.
 In some cases, implantation is not successful.